IbrahimAllison/coding-assessment-challenge/README.md

 c.
 Quiz questions obtained from: https://www.w3schools.com/quiztest/quiztest.asp?qtest=JS

 **License MIT**

-License was used for creating this repository.
+Mi License was used for creating this repository.

 **Link to the Deployed Application/Website:**